 Oral health is vital to overall health and wellbeing, but it is often overlooked and many people don’t have access to quality dental care.
 Barriers to care can include age, income, location and more.

-- In 2014, one in 10 Minnesota older adults (65+) surveyed were missing all of their natural teeth as a result of infection, tooth decay or gum disease.
+- In 2020, 9% of Minnesota older adults (65+) surveyed were missing all of their natural teeth as a result of infection, tooth decay or gum disease.
 Current smokers and those with a total household income of less than $15,000 were at higher risk of tooth loss.

 - Two in 10 Minnesota public school third graders had untreated tooth decay in 2015.
 Untreated tooth decay can lead to cavities and infection.

 - More than half of third graders attending Minnesota public schools had dental sealants in 2015.
 Dental sealants prevent tooth decay and cavities.

 - Six in 10 Minnesota counties are considered Dental Health Professional Shortage Areas.
 These disparities are a major barrier to receiving oral health care.

 Learn more about oral health in Minnesota, including health impact, oral health disparities, oral health prevention statistics and more.

 The MDH Oral Health Program serves Minnesota in a number of ways, focusing on preventing dental disease and maintaining oral health, which leads to overall health and wellbeing.

 We support community water fluoridation, the single most effective public health measure to prevent tooth decay and to improve oral health for a lifetime.